 Your child may not always be able accurately to express how they feel.
 So it’s on us as parents and educators to identify and address their emotions through the signs that they give us.
-That’s why Bethann Roitz with The Upper Room’s Child Development Center recently released some guidelines to help determine and manage emotional sensitivity with your child.
+That’s why Bethann Roitz with Upper Room’s Early Learning Center recently released some guidelines to help determine and manage emotional sensitivity with your child.

 Emotionally Sensitive Children and their Temperament

 - Do you have emotionally charged children whose reactions are excessive?